oscarsierraproject/covid19pl/README.md

 official government health authorities.

 ## Changelog
   - Ver.
+1.5.3:  Only last data sample on plots has value caption.
+  - Ver.
 1.5.2:  Additional data cleaning of crawled gov.pl data.
   - Ver.
 1.5.1:  Draw a chart with % of new cases in compare to total number of cases.
 Fix minor issues related to versioning, setup.py, and documentation.